pieterw2w/apie/README.md

 }
 ```
 If we would check the OpenAPI spec we would get a get single resource and a get all resources route and the response
 will only contain an id.
-FileStorageRetriever requires a folder where to store a resource, so we require the step at [injecting dependencies](#injecting-dependencies)
+FileStorageDataLayer requires a folder where to store a resource, so we require the step at [injecting dependencies](#injecting-dependencies)
 to set up a folder:
 ```php
 <?php